 Cybercrime is growing in both volume and sophistication.
 It is already one of the largest illegal industries in the world.
 Symantec is committed to stopping cybercrime and raising greater public awareness of the steps every person, family, organization, and business can take to stay safe online.
 Through outreach, education, research, and online tools, we are partnering with our customers, employees, government agencies, communities, and families to protect individuals and their information to ensure confidence in the online experience.

 Every second, 12 adults become a victim of cybercrime – that’s more than one million cybercrime victims each day globally, costing the global economy approximately $113 billion per year.

 Symantec has long been a leader in the effort to create new approaches to support the fight against cybercrime and to support victims of cybercrime.
-For that reason, we launched a number of initiatives this year, focused on collaboration with law enforcement and non-profit safety groups in the fight against cybercrime by providing law enforcement with training, technical expertise, and improved global cooperation.
+For that reason, we have a number of initiatives in collaboration with law enforcement and non-profit safety groups which provide law enforcement with training, technical expertise, and improved global cooperation.
 These initiatives include:

-- Cybercrime Victim Assistance Program: In April 2014, we launched Victims of Internet Crimes Empowered (VOICE) website.
+- Cybercrime Victim Assistance Program: In April 2014, we launched website.
 The site provides cybercrime information, such as videos and guides on preventing and recovering from Internet-related crimes, and directly links victims to the Internet Crime Complaint Center (IC3) to file complaints of malicious internet activity.
 The launch of VictimVoice.org is the result of a two-year partnership between Symantec and the National White Collar Crime Center (NW3C).

 - Cybercrime Prosecutor Training: We sponsor the UCLA School of Law to produce an annual cybercrime mock trial for law students to help train the “next generation” of cybercrime prosecutors.
 Last year we had more than thirteen teams compete from all around the country.

 - Government Cybersecurity Partnership: Symantec works closely with governments and government entities around the world to help to raise awareness, mitigate threats, and share cyberthreat information to better protect citizens, and their information and critical infrastructure.
-Two recent examples include the Korea National Police Agency and the Organization of American States.
+Two recent examples include Europol’s Cyber Crime Center (EC3) and the Organization of American States.

-- Cybercrime Investigations: Symantec is taking the fight to cybercriminals by partnering with law enforcement agencies around the world, including the FBI, INTERPOL and other national law enforcement agencies, to investigate and help disrupt cybercrimes.
-We contributed to several investigations and botnet disruptions this year, including the takedown of the ZeroAccess botnet, one of the largest botnets in history.
+- Cybercrime Investigations: Symantec is taking the fight to cybercriminals by partnering with law enforcement agencies around the world, including the FBI, INTERPOL, Europol and other national law enforcement agencies, to investigate and help disrupt cybercrimes.
+We contributed to several investigations and botnet disruptions this year, including the takedown of the Ramnit botnet.
 Symantec also partnered with the FBI, the U.K. National Crime Agency, other law enforcement agencies and industry partners to bring down the financial fraud botnet Gameover Zeus and ransomware network Cryptolocker.
 These are just two examples of what can be done when private industry and law enforcement join forces to go after cybercriminal networks.

 At Symantec we recognize that we face many challenges in our effort to protect against and fight cybercriminals.
 But while there is still much work to be done, we are making progress.
 Today, at all levels, both government and industry recognize the imperative for cooperation and partnerships to fight cybercrime.
 No single company or government can “go it alone” in the current threat landscape.
 The threats are too complex and the stakes are too high.
 Ultimately, defeating cybercriminal networks will require strong technical capabilities, effective countermeasures, industry collaboration, and law enforcement cooperation to be successful.
 You can find our Introduction to Cybercrime & Crimeware podcast, and other useful information on our Cybercrime page